altimmons/LangNotes/C++.md

 ## Functions

+Abstract Methods are methods for which code definitions are not provided:
+• Serve as building blocks for common behavior and programmer interfaces
+• Implemented as pure virtual functions in C++

+• A pure virtual function is a virtual function with no definition in the base class
+• Pure virtual functions are commonly used in the definition of abstract classes
+• The syntax for declaring a pure virtual function is: virtual return_type func_name( … parms … ) = 0;

+The use of virtual functions allows programmers to override inherited functions and to access the overridden functions using base class pointers
+• Virtual functions are declared by preceding the function declaration with the keyword virtual
+• The virtual keyword is only needed in the base class declaration…it can be repeated in derived classes, but this is not necessary
+• If a derived class does not override a virtual function definition, then the definitionin the most immediate base class will be used

+Virtual functions must be class member functions---they cannot be friend functions
+• Constructor functions cannot be virtual
+• Destructor functions can be virtual
+• The prototype for a virtual function must match the base class prototype exactly, or it will be considered as an overloaded function by the compiler

+Virtual functions may be accessed using the
+‘.’ operator, just like any other member function
+• Virtual functions may also be accessed by using base class pointers…the overridden version of a function will be called in this case (assuming that it exists)
+8
+• Concrete Methods are methods for which code definitions are supplied
+5

 - Two basic types of functions
    - Ordinary functions --- like in C
    - Class member functions --- used in O-O programs